stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Operations for interrupt handling

 Sometimes a system event will occur that requires your program's immediate attention.
 For example, the player might have pressed the Reset button on the NES, or the PPU might have started vblank.
-Such an event is termed an [interrupt](https://en.wikipedia.org/wiki/Interrupt).
+We term such an event an [interrupt](https://en.wikipedia.org/wiki/Interrupt).

 The 6502 supports three types of interrupt event: